 All of these hormonal changes create unique changes to your skin.
 For starters, they increase the presence of the thick, oily substance known as sebum.
 This natural skin lubricant can clog pores when there’s too much of it, leading to period acne.

 In addition, as progesterone levels pick back up, it can cause minor skin inflammation that leads to pores compressing shut.
 On the bright side, this makes your pores look smaller.
-On the dark side, sebum is more likely to build beneath the surface of your skin and cause breakouts.
+On the not-so-bright side, sebum is more likely to build beneath the surface of your skin and cause breakouts.

 You can thank testosterone for making even more sebum.
 As a result, some women get a beautiful glow, while others get an oily buildup.
-All of this oil provides a delicious source of calories for the bacterium P. acnes.
+All of this oil provides a delicious source of fuel for the bacterium P. acnes.
 Hence why breakouts and skin inflammation are so common around your period.

 What can I do about acne breakouts while I'm on my period?